SonarSource/sonar-plugin-api/docs/influencing-extensions-execution-order.md

 The Phases execute in this order: PRE -> DEFAULT -> POST.

-Each extension can be registered in a specific Phase, enforcing their order of excution.
-By default, new extentions belong to the `DEFAULT` phase.
+Each extension can be registered in a specific Phase, enforcing their order of execution.
+By default, new extensions belong to the `DEFAULT` phase.
 This can be changed by annotating the extension class with the `Phase` annotation as follows:

 ```
 import org.sonar.api.batch.Phase;